Airedale Terrier

 The Airedale Terrier's V-shaped ears hang down the side of their head.

-An Airedale Terrier's nose is black and the overall shape of their muzzle is wide with a slight taper.
+Their nose is black, and the overall shape of their muzzle is wide with a slight taper.

-The Airedale has a short coat, double-layered coat that's soft underneath and wiry on top.
+The Airedale dog breed has a short, double-layered coat that’s soft underneath and wiry on top.

-Their colors are typically tan with a darker “saddle" marking around their middle.
-There are only two types: black and tan and grizzle (blended colors) and tan.
+Airedale Terrier colors are typically tan with a darker saddle marking their middle.
+There are only two types: black and tan, and grizzle (blended colors) and tan.

 Airedale Terrier Temperament